-I assume you’re here because you want to save money to travel or you want to travel MORE.
-I’ll start by explaining why I think I’m loosely qualified to offer some advice on this matter: Even though I’m horrible with numbers, I’ve always been really good at saving money.
+I’ve always been really good at saving money.
 It’s something I started doing from a young age because if I ever wanted something I had to earn the money and save for it.
-Now, I’m slightly obsessed with saving money and I have several methods that I’ve implemented into my everyday life in order to save money so I can travel more.
+So in this post, I’m sharing several ways that almost everyone can implement into their everyday lives in order to save money to travel more.

 Here are my best nine tips on how-to-not-be-too-stingy-and-still-have-a-social-life-while-saving-money-to-travel, accompanied by some of my favourite travel pictures to help kick-start that saving motivation!